 Queens Crossing Food Court

 For a Few Dozen Gelato Flavors: Il Laboratorio del Gelato

-Now in its 18th year, this shop is still our favorite for hand-crafted traditional Italian gelato and sorbet.
+Now in its 19th year, this shop is still our favorite for hand-crafted traditional Italian gelato and sorbet.
 Tucked inconspicuously next to the Lower East Side’s famous Tenement Museum, the atmosphere at Il Laboratorio del Gelato HQ is spare and industrial, but don’t let that fool you.
-On any given day customers can choose from 48 artisanal and vibrant flavors like kid-friendly banana chocolate chip, and concord grape, alongside more unusual offerings like rose petal, tarragon pink pepper and Guinness.
+On any given day customers can choose from 48 artisanal and vibrant flavors like kid-friendly banana chocolate chip or concord grape, alongside more unusual offerings like rose petal, tarragon pink pepper and Guinness.
 Everything at Il Laboratorio is fresh and made at the shop, and the kids will love watching the ice cream makers hard at work in the “lab” through the glass windows on Ludlow Street.

 Il Laboratorio del Gelato